-Welling Clinic offers speciality formulated treatment for Depression.
-The treatment has been developed after an exhaustive in-house research for you to manage symptoms of depression more better without the usual side-effects of medications.
+Welling Clinic offers speciality formulated treatment of Depression.
+The treatment has been developed after exhaustive in-house research for you to manage all symptoms of depression more better without the usual side-effects of medications.
 Meet our specialist to know more about our treatment for depression.

 What is Depression?

 The word depressed is a common everyday word.
 People might say “I’m depressed” when in fact they mean “I’m fed up because I’ve had a row, or failed an exam, or lost my job”, etc. These ups and downs of life are common and normal.
 Most people recover quite quickly.
 With true depression, you have a low mood and other symptoms each day for at least two weeks.
 Symptoms can also become severe enough to interfere with normal day-to-day activities.
 Depression is disease that affects a person’s moods.
 Moods are the way a person feels and how he or she expresses those feeling.
 Someone who suffers from depression may feel sad, angry, irritable, tired, confused, guilty, or worthless.
 A person who is depressed may lose interest in almost everything he or she used to enjoy.

 The exact cause is not known.
 Anyone can develop depression.
 Some people are more prone to it and it can develop for no apparent reason.
 You may have no particular problem or worry, but symptoms can develop quite suddenly.
 So, there may be some genetic factor involved that makes some people more prone than others to depression.
 ‘Genetic’ means that the condition is passed on through families.

 An episode of depression may also be triggered by a life event such as a relationship problem, bereavement, redundancy, illness, etc. In many people it is a mixture of the two.
 For example, the combination of a mild low mood with some life problem, such as work stress, may lead to a spiral down into depression.

 Women tend to develop depression more often than men.
 Particularly common times for women to become depressed are after childbirth (postnatal depression) and the menopause.